annholmes/Putah-Creek-eDNA/Scripts/README.md

 Each script is focused on a specific task or workflow step.

-Scripts are organized to be reusable and may require input files from raw sequencing data or other parts of the repository.
+Scripts are organized to be reusable and may require input files from sequencing data or other sources.

 Please see individual script comments for usage details and dependencies.